fzhao70/CS7641/README.md

 These four clusters exhibit distinct spatial patterns.
 Cluster 3 includes most of the cities in central China and Xinjiang.
 Cluster 4 encompasses cities in southern China, mainly in Hainan, Guangdong, Guangxi, Jiangxi, and Fujian provinces.
 Cluster 2 includes cities in Yunnan province and several coastal cities in Fujian province.
 Cluster 1 represents most of the cities in northeastern, northwestern China, and Jiangsu province. \
 The different seasonal patterns reflect varying meteorological conditions, emission structures, and chemical regimes across different regions, which will be further addressed in the supervised model section.

-Davies-Bouldin Index would be used for clustering evaluation.
-In the prediction, we will use the common regression metrics provided in the scikit-learn, which will have mean absolute error, mean squared error and coefficient of determination.

-We aim to illustrate the factors dominate PM2.5 trends of China in the past 10 years.
-Regional differnces in season variation and impacting factors are expected.

 ## References